Skip to main content

 Why Soap and Water Works

-The biofilm that builds up in CPAP equipment is primarily composed of skin oils, moisture, and dead skin cells.
+The buildup in CPAP equipment is primarily skin oils, moisture, and dead skin cells.
 This is not a surgical-grade contamination problem.
-Mild soap disrupts the lipid layer of the biofilm and removes it from surfaces.
-Running water flushes it away.
-Air drying prevents moisture accumulation that could promote bacterial growth.
+Mild soap breaks up that oily layer and lifts it off the surface, running water flushes it away, and air drying keeps moisture from accumulating where bacteria could grow.

 The Real Risks of Not Cleaning